80 Cheap DIY Halloween Decorations for the Spookiest Holiday Ever

 This delicious DIY Halloween decoration is as tasty as it is spooky.
 All you’ll need is some frosting, candy corn, and creativity to get started on this craft.

 This DIY Halloween decoration is a two in one win: Not only will you get an adorably spooky craft out of those little plastic clips used to keep bread fresh, but you’ll be giving a renewed purpose to old bread tags.
 Paint the clips with acrylic paint and add designs to create your newest favorite little monsters.

 Can’t wait until Halloween?
 With this Halloween DIY decoration, you’ll be able to literally count down the days.
 All you’ll need is a bulletin board, some card stock, and push pins to create the Halloween countdown calendar of your dreams (or better yet, nightmares).
 Are you brave enough to handle the most terrifying haunted houses in America?

 Are you squeamish about pumpkin guts but still love their festive look?
 Well, this no-carving-necessary Halloween DIY decoration is perfect for you.
 With the use of some colorful duct tape, you can create the witch-o-lantern of your dreams sans mess.
-Speaking of spooky faces, did you know there’s a totally logical reason you’re scared of clowns?

 Even your jars can get festive this holiday season with this super simple (yet super spooky!)
 Halloween DIY craft.
 With the help of some Mod Podge, paint pens, and LED tea lights, you’ll be able to turn your old glass jars from trash to flash.
-We bet you didn’t know these facts about the history of Halloween.

 Bat paper puppet